top of page

 ICEHOTEL

 Rebuilt every November from the Torne River.
 Art suites winter-only.
-Books well ahead for peak December–February.
+Books well ahead for peak December to February.

 Mountain Lodge · Abisko